 Distance: 7km return

-One of Wilsons Promontory's iconic hikes, the top of Mount Oberon promises one of the best summit views in Victoria.
+Turn the hike to the top of Mount Oberon into a run as you chase one of the best summit views in Victoria.
 The rocky but steady summit begins at Telegraph Saddle carpark and winds through tall eucalyptus, granite boulders and finishes with a steep climb up timber steps to the summit.
 Catch your breath while admiring 360-degree views over Wilsons Prom, including pristine coastline and mountainous ranges.
-This route also makes for an entertaining sunrise or sunset run, but make sure to bring a head torch.

 3. Mount Buffalo National Park, High Country